togiberlin/ui-ux-designer-roadmap/README.md

 Video-on-demand providers use series-addiction to their advantage.
 Why?
 Humans are social beings.
 When we hear well narrated stories, we automatically [get attached to the series](https://www.buzzfeed.com/rachelhorner/the-27-stages-of-getting-addicted-to-a-television-show).
 I call this UX pattern the **Empathy** pattern.
 We develop affection and sympathy for fictional characters.
 And because we want to know what will happen to our favorite characters, we have to watch it until the bitter end.
 Netflix is aware of this dark UX pattern and exploits it to the max - they keep feeding consumers with countless episodes, seasons and series.
 Netflix just revealed, that they spent [5 BILLION US$](http://www.cinemablend.com/television/Insane-Amount-Money-Netflix-Spend-Content-2016-112117.html) on creating content.
 That's roughly 80% of their revenues.
 It apparently pays off: as of 2017, Netflix has nearly [100 million](http://money.cnn.com/2017/04/17/technology/netflix-subscribers/index.html) paying subscribers.

 Coming back to our Spectrum of Thinking Interventions graphic: not only can you move from right to left, but also left to right.
 > Example: I want to get a haircut.
 I open Google Maps and start a search.
 There is a barber nearby.
 After a short walk, I want to enter the barber shop.
 I open the door.
 I habitually pull - it doesn't open.
 When this happens, my habit is to reverse my action and push instead.
 Doesn't open, too.
 Now, I intuively check for any signs - is there any open/close shield?
 No. Is there anyone inside?
 No. Weird.
 I open the phone and check the opening hours and alternatives.
-I evaluate the alternatives in terms of prices, location, distance, and .
+I evaluate the alternatives in terms of prices, location, distance, and reputation.
 After a long, conscious cost-benefit evaluation, I make the decision to enter my car and drive 3 miles to the next barber shop.

 ### Do or Don't: The Behavior Model
 ![BJ Fogg's Behavior Model](http://www.behaviormodel.org/index_files/bj-fogg-behavior-model-grapic.jpg)